mddazure/azure-vwan-microhack/README.md

 -	Know how to build a hub-and-spoke topology with Virtual WAN
 -	Understand default routing in Virtual WAN and how this differs from the classic virtual data center hub-and-spoke spoke architecture
 -	Understand how custom routing works and know how to build some custom routing scenarios
--	Know how to implement network security in Virtual WAN with a Network Virtual Appliance, and with Secure Hubs

 # Lab

-The lab consists of a Virtual WAN with Hubs in West Europe and US East, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 US West), a Shared Services VNET and an NVA VNET in West-Europe and a simulated On-premise location in North Europe.
+The lab consists of a Virtual WAN with Hubs in West Europe and US East, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 US West), a Shared Services VNET in West-Europe and a simulated On-premise location in North Europe.

 Each of the Spoke and On-prem VNETs contains a Virtual Machine running a basic web site.
-The Shared Services VNET contains an Active Directory Domain Controller, the NVA VNET contains a Linux VM with Iptables.
+The Shared Services VNET contains an Active Directory Domain Controller. the NVA VNET contains a Linux VM with Iptables.

+An additional VNET containing a Network Virtual Appliance Linux-based firewall is also deployed.
+This NVA VNET is used in the optional advanced scenario's on network security at the end of

 During the course of the MicroHack you will connect the Spoke and Shared Services VNETs and the On-premise site to Virtual WAN, deploy an additional Virtual WAN Hub, and manipulate and observe routing.